 The storage requirements of SUMP are comparable to SNEP.
-As previously mentioned, the ID and Merkle hash tree root values are 16 bits in the current implementation, and the symmetric key shared with the base station is 32 bits.
-The tree height is stored as a 16-bit integer, and the hop count is an 8-bit integer, resulting in a total storage requirement of 88 bits.
-Although SNEP requires nodes to store only a symmetric key and counter, it also requires synchronization between the two communicating parties and knowledge of the parent, or next hop from the node to the base station.
-Therefore, if it is assumed that the counter is stored in a 16-bit integer and the key size is equivalent, SNEP requires only 48 bits of storage, but with only 40 bits of additional storage SUMP does not require synchronization or knowledge of the parent.
+As previously mentioned, the ID and Merkle hash tree root values are 16 bits in the current implementation and the symmetric key shared with the base station is 32 bits.
+The tree height is stored as a 16-bit integer, the hash of the node's parent's ID is a 16-bit integer and the hop count is an 8-bit integer, resulting in a total storage requirement of 104 bits.
+Although SNEP requires nodes to store only a symmetric key and counter, it also requires synchronisation between the two communicating parties and knowledge of the parent.
+Therefore, if it is assumed that the counter is stored in a 16-bit integer and the key size is equivalent, SNEP requires only 48 bits of storage.
+In contrast, SUMP requires 56 more bits (7 bytes) of storage than SNEP, but SUMP has the strength in that it does not require synchronisation.